-Compared to language courses offered at universities, language schools offer a range of classes and programs that are designed to teach you a language at a much more rapid and intense pace.
+Compared to language courses offered at universities, language schools offer a range of classes and programs designed to teach you a language at a much more rapid and intense pace.

 What Types of Courses Do Japanese Language Schools Offer?

-Short Term Japanese Language Study
+Short Term Japanese Language School Study

-Short term courses are suited for those who want to learn Japanese over a short period of time from 1 week to 3 months.
-They are designed to teach basic to intermediate Japanese and often have a specific focus such as daily conversation or business Japanese.
+Short-term courses are suited for those who want to learn Japanese over a short period, from 1 week to 3 months.
+They are designed to teach basic to intermediate Japanese and often have a specific focus, such as daily conversation or business Japanese.

-Summer course schools will often organize tea ceremonies, calligraphy lessons, the opportunity to wear yukata and attend a firework festival.
-Since short term courses run for 3 months or less, they are a great option for tourists as they don’t require a student visa.
+Summer course schools will often organize tea ceremonies, calligraphy lessons, the chance to wear yukata, and attend a firework festival.
+Since short-term courses run for three months or less, they are an excellent option for tourists as they don’t require a student visa.

-Long Term Japanese Language Study
+Long Term Japanese Language School Study

 These Japanese language programs are designed to help students pass the JLPT N1 or N2 examinations and help them enter higher education institutions in Japan.
-A student visa is required for a long term course.
+A student visa is required for a long-term course.

-If you are already in Japan then you can make the most of the opportunity to actually go and visit the school.
-Ask if you can sit in on some classes to see what the teaching style is like.
-Teaching style and class pace varies greatly between schools.
-By being in the classroom you can experience and choose the learning environment that best suits your learning style.
+If you are already in Japan, you can make the most of the opportunity to go and visit the Japanese school.
+Ask if you can sit in on some classes to see the teaching style.
+Some Japanese schools allow interactions with Japanese students so you can practice extensively Japanese language with real native speakers.